 Initial Impact on Manufacturers

-The increase in the price for raw material used in the manufacture of thermal paper, has led to a downward pressure on margins for paper mills across the globe.
+The increase in the price of raw materials used in the manufacture of thermal paper has led to a downward pressure on margins for paper mills across the globe.
 Manufacturers in Australia have also had to contend with mitigating the influences of raw material paper pulp price adjustments over the past 12 months.
 Whilst in excess of 200,000 tons of paper making coming into the market in the closing months of 2017, all of that capacity was absorbed by Chinese demand.
-The result is that while the industry held off adjustments over the past year, the 8% increase in raw pulp prices cannot be overlooked and will result in a re-alignment of all paper cost from its paper mills.
+The result is that while the industry held off adjustments over the past year, the 8% increase in raw pulp prices cannot be overlooked and will result in a re-alignment of all paper costs from its paper mills.

 How would you like your receipt?

 The industry sector most heavily impacted by the shortage of leuco dye, is the already turbulent receipt paper industry.

 The receipt paper business has seen a number of high-profile mergers in recent years; driven by reduced margins and a general reduction in market demand for thermal receipt paper.
 In November 2017, Iconex, a receipt paper giant, acquired two other top-five receipt paper companies: RiteMade Paper Converters and PM Company.

 And what about the paperless transaction?
 What will its impact be on an already deteriorating industry sector, with restricted supply?
 Will this usher in a whole new wave of retailers who decide to go paperless with their receipts?

 What’s the future of the thermal paper market?

 The global thermal paper market is expected to reach USD 4.77 billion by 2022.
 As coaters, converters, dealers, and end users look to the last quarter of 2018 and beyond, all eyes will be focused on China.
 Without a steady and sufficient supply of leuco dye, thermal paper prices will continue to rise.